NSS-Day-Cohort-73/House-of-Hummus-joshuaKsmith/README.md

 1. Should transient state be represented in a database diagram?
 Why, or why not?

-   > Not beyond the table that stores foreign keys in permanent state, which is the `Orders` table in this case.
+   > Not beyond the table that stores foreign keys in permanent state, which is the `purchases` table in this case.
 That table has identical structure (and relationships to other tables) as the transient state.